-Safe from crime and anti-social behaviour and out of school 12 - Every child has the right to say what they think in all matters affecting them, and to have their views taken seriously.
-13 - Every child must be free to say what they think and to seek and receive all kinds of information, as long as it is within the law.
-14 - Every child has the right to think and believe what they want and also to practise their religion, as long as they are not stopping other people from enjoying their rights.
-Governments must respect the rights of parents to give their children information about this right.
-16 - Every child has the right to privacy.
-The law should protect the child's private, family and home life.
-29 - Education must develop every child's personality, talents and abilities to the full.
-It must encourage the child's respect for human rights, as well as respect for their parents, their own and other cultures, and the environment.
-30 - Every child has the right to learn and use the language, customs and religion of their family, whether or not these are shared by the majority of the people in the country where they live. understand and appreciate the viewpoints of others on these issues.
+· Safe from crime and anti-social behaviour in and out of school matters affect seriously.
+13 - Every che seek and rece within the law 14 - Every che want and also not stopping Governments children inform 16 - Every che protect the clear and abilities and abilities for human rigown and other 30 - Every che customs and aild has the right to say what they think in all ting them, and to have their views taken will must be free to say what they think and to give all kinds of information, as long as it is w.
+Aild has the right to think and believe what they or to practise their religion, as long as they are other people from enjoying their rights.
+Must respect the rights of parents to give their mation about this right.
+Aild has the right to privacy.
+The law should hild's private, family and home life.
+And must develop every child's personality, talents to the full.
+It must encourage the child's respect ghts, as well as respect for their parents, their er cultures, and the environment.
+Aild has the right to learn and use the language, religion of their family, whether or not these are emajority of the people in the country where understand and appreciate the viewpoints of others on these issues.
 So1 -use of a range of social skills in different contexts, including working and socialising with pupils from different religious, ethnic and socio-economic backgrounds So2 - willingness to participate in a variety of communities and social settings, including by volunteering, cooperating well with others and being able to resolve conflicts effectively So3 - acceptance and engagement with the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs; the pupils develop and demonstrate skills and attitudes that will allow them to participate fully in and contribute positively to life in modern Britain.
-M1 - ability to recognise the difference between right and wrong, readily apply this understanding in their own lives and in Welcome to School Explain what positive behaviour is and why it is important Understand how rules can keep us safe Identify who the adults are in school and how they help us Respecting Uniqueness Explain what special and unique mean Describe their own special and unique characteristics Explain how we respect the special and unique characteristics of others Sharing Pictures Describe what might happen if we share a picture Identify the effect of people's actions online and consider ways of keeping myself and others safe Recognise that I can be an 'upstander' by choosing not to join in Identify up to four adults in my life who I trust and how I can ask them for help if I have a problem online Playing Games Describe what personal information is and the importance of not sharing this Recognise different feelings they might encounter online and how the body might tell them something 'doesn't feel right' Identify up to four adults in my life who I trust and how to ask them for help if I have a problem online Have security, 9 - Children must not be separated from their parents unless it is in the best interests of the child (for example, if a parent is hurting a child).
+M1 - ability to recognise the difference between right and wrong, readily apply this understanding in their own lives and in Welcome to School Explain what positive behaviour is and why it is important Understand how rules can keep us safe Identify who the adults are in school and how they help us Respecting Uniqueness Explain what special and unique mean Describe their own special and unique characteristics Explain how we respect the special and unique characteristics of others Sharing Pictures Describe what might happen if we share a picture Identify the effect of people's actions online and consider ways of keeping myself and others safe Recognise that I can be an 'upstander' by choosing not to join in Identify up to four adults in my life who I trust and how I can ask them for help if I have a problem online Playing Games Describe what personal information is and the importance of not sharing this Recognise different feelings they might encounter online and how the body might tell them something 'doesn't feel right' Identify up to four adults in my life who I trust and how to ask them for help if I have a problem online Have security, it is in the be must not be separated from their parents unless st interests of the child (for example, if a parent hild).
 Children whose parents have separated right and wrong, readily